FWU-DE/fwu-kc-extensions/test/README.md

 Run the script `start_for_testing.sh` in the root directory to start the Keycloak.
 This will start a Keycloak docker container and others specified in the [`docker-compose.yaml`](docker-compose.yaml).

-## Pairwise subject identifier
+## HMAC Pairwise subject identifier

-The clients `slowpoke` and `drowzee` in the realm `fwu` use a *Pairwise subject identifier* mapper to pseudonymize User IDs when a token is issued.
+The clients `slowpoke` and `drowzee` in the realm `fwu` use a *HMAC Pairwise subject identifier* mapper to pseudonymize User IDs when a token is issued.
+The algorithm used to pseudonymize the ID is part of the [HMAC](https://datatracker.ietf.org/doc/html/rfc2104) family - the exact algorithm can be configured for on the mapper.
 For validating a request, the Sector identifier URI 'http://172.18.0.2:8000/sector_identifiers.json' provided by the docker container [`sector_identifiers`](docker-compose.yaml#L20) is used.

-The client `grimer` also uses a *Pairwise subject identifier* mapper, but doesn't specify a Sector identifier URI.
+The client `grimer` also uses a *HMAC Pairwise subject identifier* mapper, but doesn't specify a Sector identifier URI.
 Thus the root URL of the client is used to hash the user ID.

 <img src="../docs/pseudo/ppid_sector_id.svg" width="70%"/>

 ### Configuration

 Prerequesite is a unique host for the redirect URIs.
-A client which has multiple host names configured via valid redirect URIs cannot be used for the *Pairwise subject identifier* mapper!
+A client which has multiple host names configured via valid redirect URIs cannot be used for the *HMAC Pairwise subject identifier* mapper!

 #### Invalid example